 Some job roles require certain types or levels of qualification.
 For example, it may require GCSE maths and English, grades 4 and above, or at least a 2:1 in a certain degree.

-If you do not meet the essential qualification requirements for a role, think about if this job is for you right now.
-You may be better off applying for a role you are qualified to do, as it may cause you and your employer more harm in the long term.
+If you don't meet the essential qualification requirements for a role, think about if this job is for you right now.
+You may be better off applying for a role you're qualified to do, as it may cause you and your employer more harm in the long term.

-If you are missing skills and experiences, a similar approach applies to the above.
-Again, we advise you to review whether you are the right match for the role you are applying for, no matter how much you want the job.
+If you're missing skills and experiences, a similar approach applies to the above.
+Again, we advise you to review whether you're the right match for the role you're applying for, no matter how much you want the job.

 Adding skills you don't have to your CV will only trip you up further down the line when you have to use them day-to-day, and trying to learn on the side while you're working in the new role is a fairly strenuous task.

-If you are tempted to lie on your CV about skills, bear in mind that the 'perfect' candidate does not exist.
+If you are tempted to lie on your CV about skills, bear in mind that the "perfect" candidate does not exist.
 Job descriptions are a wish list of all the possible skills and qualifications a decent candidate could have.
-If you meet 75 per cent of the requirements, you're golden.
-Plus, if you only apply for roles where you fit the job spec exactly, how will you learn, expand your skill set and climb the career ladder?
+If you meet 75% of the requirements, you're golden.
+Plus, if you only apply for roles where you fit the job spec exactly, how will you learn, expand your skill set, and climb the career ladder?

 You have a career gap